This post may contain affiliate links. Click here for full disclosure.

 Don’t you love getting new plants?
 You can’t wait to display them, except you have that little plastic plant marker.
 I don’t know about you, but I hate that plastic plant marker.
 It’s so ugly!
 So, with that in mind, I decided to look up alternative ways to pretty up my new plants!

 I stumbled upon some cute looking, vintage silverware plant markers and I just knew I had to try it out.
 Only, I didn’t have any vintage silverware, so I knew I would have to rough it up myself.

 Pin for later

 Here’s what you will need for not-so-vintage plant markers:

 - Paper towels

-First you will lay out your silverware and paint a thick coat of brown paint over both front and back.
+First you will lay out your forks and paint a thick coat of brown paint over both front and back.

 After that dries, you will paint over the brown with gold paint.
-I used a sharpie paint pen because that’s what I had available.
+I used a sharpie paint marker because that’s what I had available.

-Next, you will paint (your choice of color, I chose white), the handle of the silverware.
+Next, you will paint (your choice of color, I chose white), the handle of the fork.
 Just the front side.